adap/flower/doc/source/docker/enable-tls.rst

         To enable TLS between all Flower components, you will need two sets of PEM-encoded root certificates, private keys, and certificate chains.

-        Assuming all files we need are in the local ``superlink-certificates`` and ``supernode-certificates`` directories, we can use the flag ``--volume`` to mount the local directories into the SuperNode container:
+        Assuming all files we need are in the local ``superlink-certificates`` directory, we can use the flag ``--volume`` to mount the local directory into the SuperLink container:

-        Start the SuperLink container:

         .. code-block:: bash
             :substitutions: